- School Info

 - Our Classes

-Mrs Crow (Year 2 class teacher) is the SENCo at Hexham First .
-She has completed the National SEN Award accreditation.
-This is a statutory requirement by the Government.
+Mrs Crow (Year 2 class teacher) is the SENCo at Hexham First School.

 We currently have 132 pupils in our school from Nursery to Year 4.
 The proportion of pupils with SEND support is above national average (18% January 2018 census ).
 The proportion of children with a statement / Education Health Care (EHC) plan is below the national average.

 Our Special Educational Needs Policy sets out how the school will meet the needs of children experiencing difficulties, taking into account the Code of Practice for Special Educational Needs and Disabilities.
-This can be found at the bottom of the page.
+This can be found as a download on this page.

 At Hexham First we aim for early identification of needs through continuous assessment of the basic skills.
 Parents are consulted when staff become aware of any problems, and are encouraged to work in partnership with school to provide the best possible support for the child.
 We work closely with a range of services to ensure we are assessing and addressing individual needs.